MrBounty/PZ-UI_API/Elements list.md

 -------------------------

 # Note about name
-You will see that when we add an element, there is a variable name.
+You will see that when you add an element, there is a variable name.
 This variable is useful to have access to the element from the UI object.
-For example if I add text with `UI:addText("text1", "My text")`, you could access the text1 element with `UI["text1"]` or `UI.text1`.
+For example if you add text with `UI:addText("text1", "My text")`, you could access the text1 element with `UI["text1"]` or `UI.text1`.

 If you never neeed to acces the element, you can add an empty name (`""`) or a nil.
 Like that the element is put in the `noNameElements` table.